bitegarden/bitegarden.github.io/_posts/2020-09-28-new-universal-plugin-for-sonarqube_en.md

 ---
 layout: post
-title: Universal Plugin for SonarQube
+title: Universal Plugin Manager for SonarQube
 description: Manage all your plugins directly from SonarQube.

 permalink: new-universal-plugin-for-sonarqube